-The most time intensive part of keeping chickens is preparing for their arrival (building their coop and making their run secure etc).
+The most time-intensive part of keeping chickens is preparing for their arrival (building their coop and making their run secure etc.).

-Once your chickens are settled in they don’t require much time from you at all.
+Once your chickens are settled in, they don’t require much time from you at all.
 You can easily keep chickens by spending less than 20 minutes a day caring for them.

-They need letting out in the morning, with feed and fresh water.
-Then in the afternoon you will need to feed them and change their water again.
+They need letting out in the morning, with feed and freshwater.
+Then in the afternoon, you will need to feed them and change their water again.

-5. Teaching Your Kids
+5. Keep Chickens to Teach Your Kids

 Although this won’t apply to everyone, if you do have children, teaching them with chickens will give them experiences they will remember their entire life!

-To keep chickens you need to be responsible, consistent and dedicated.
-You can get your kids involved, by helping to let the chickens out each morning and helping to clean them out each week.
+To keep chickens, you need to be responsible, consistent, and dedicated.
+You can get your kids involved by helping to let the chickens out each morning and helping to clean them out each week.

-So there are our top five reasons why we think you should get chickens, but it wouldn’t be fair of us to say this without mentioning the less glamorous side of keeping chickens…
+So there are our top five reasons why we think you should get chickens, but it wouldn’t be fair of us to say this without mentioning the less glamorous side of keeping chickens.

-Believe us when we say, hens wake up at dawn and they are not impressed when they are locked inside their coop waiting to get outside!
+Believe us when we say hens wake up at dawn, and they are not impressed when they are locked inside their coop waiting to get outside!

-If you do still really want chickens and can’t stomach the early morning, you could always purchase an automatic coop door so you can still enjoy your sleep!
+If you do still really want chickens and can’t stomach the early morning, you could always purchase an automatic coop door, so you can still enjoy your sleep!

 They Need Attention Every Day

-This isn’t a problem if you have people close by you trust who can care for them whilst you are on holiday.
-However you need to bare this in mind before committing to chickens.
+This isn’t a problem if you have people close by you trust who can care for them while you are on holiday.
+However, you need to bear this in mind before committing to chickens.